j-shim/CMPT-470-Group-Project/README.md

 ## Checkpoint

-For the checkpoint, we have worked on: <br />
+For the checkpoint, we have worked on:

--Set up the back-end environment <br />
+- Set up the back-end environment
--Set up the MySQL environment with some data <br />
+- Set up the MySQL environment with some data
--Implemented a login/register system for our movie web application <br />
+- Implemented a login/register system for our movie web application
--Created a simple UI of our dashboard with moies displaying after user logs in <br />
+- Created a simple UI of our dashboard with moies displaying after user logs in
--Created a simple "Trending" filter for now that displays different movie selections depending on the filter applied
+- Created a simple "Trending" filter for now that displays different movie selections depending on the filter applied

 ## Running Dev Server